nacx/circus/README.md

 Compiling Circus
 ----------------

-To compile your own Circus application, edit the `src/Makefile`file and add all your source files to the `SRC` variable.
+To compile your own Circus application, edit the _src/Makefile_ file and add all your source files to the _SRC_ variable.
 Once you have declared your sources, you can build them as usual invoking make:

     make

-This will generate the `circus` binary in the `src` directory, and the `circus-test` one in the `src/test` directory.
-If you want, you can also customize the name of the binary by setting the `name` parameter when invoking make:
+This will generate the *circus* binary in the *src* directory, the *circus-test* one in the *src/test* directory and run all unit tests.

+If you want, you can also
+customize the name of the binary by setting the *name* parameter when invoking make:

     make name=<binary name>

-This will compile the Circus source code, run all the unit tests and finally build the entire application if all tests passed.

 Issue Tracking
 --------------